 Additional battery charge information is shown if the mouse is hovered over the charge percent (or the charge percent is clicked).
-Note that the displayed battery charge percentage and the remaining battery charge/discharge time is a rough estimate and is affected by the device's recent power consumption.
+Note that the displayed battery percentage is the percentage of time required to fully charge or discharge the battery, so the displayed value may be different if a USB power supply is connected or disconnected.
+This value and the remaining battery charge/discharge time is a rough estimate and is affected by the device's recent power consumption.